Mitchellpkt/subliminal_channel_audit/README.md

 ` ~ 51 bits`

+There is low hanging fruit for mitigation.
+"Dead" unlock times could be prevented at the protocol level with 2 new rules:
+- if less than 500,000,000 then the lock time must be greater than the block height if the newest ring member in the transaction.
+- if greater than 500,000,000 the the lock time must be greater than the timestamp in the block containing the newest ring member (could add median window for robustness).

+These changes would not have a significant impact on the transaction structure, or generation/verification time, and will completely eliminate 51 bits of subliminal channels.

+Alternately, an encrypted lock time entirely mitigates the issue, and is [desirable for many reasons](https://github.com/insight-decentralized-consensus-lab/monero_encrypted_unlock_time).

 ## Fees (easy to execute, hard to notice)
 Monero allows a high degree of precision on plaintext fees, which is known to be [harmful for user privacy](https://github.com/monero-project/monero/issues/5711).
 Previous work has focused on presumably accidental information leaks in the most significant digits.
 Here, we examine the opposite, leveraging the least significant digits to intentionally encode data.